-NAR’s Campaign Management Training – for GADs and AEs
+Candidate and Issue Campaign Training for GADs and AEs

-Is your association interested in getting involved in a local policy or community issue but doesn’t know where to begin?
-Would your members like to support a state or local candidate running for elected office, but are lacking experience?
-With the advent of the REALTOR® Party Initiative, GADs and AEs now have access to a variety of campaign services that can take your association’s campaign involvement to the next level, while providing your members with long term and bottom-line benefits for their dues dollars.
+Is your association interested in a local policy or community issue but you are not sure how to begin?
+Would your members like to support a state or local candidate running for elected office, but are lacking the know-how to do this?
+Through the REALTOR® Party Initiative, associations have access to a variety of campaign services that can take an association’s campaign involvement to the next level, while providing members with long term and bottom-line benefits for their dues dollars

-- Building long-term strategy across your association to include candidate selection, issue campaigns, and advocacy outreach
+- Building long-term political strategy across your association to include REALTOR Champion selection, issue campaigns, and advocacy outreach

 - Drafting budgets and plans to practice campaign execution

 - Learning what tools and resources are available to you through NAR

 REALTOR® association Executive Officers and REALTOR® advocacy professionals, including GADs, REALTOR® Party Coordinators, Communication/Public Affairs Directors, or any staff person who implements (or has an interest in) issues and/or candidate campaigns at the state and local associations.